mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 We will follow a convention (whenever possible) of describing standard annotations in terms of ``record`` definitions.
-These ``record`` definitions don't formally exist, they are simply a concise way of expressing the data associated contained in the annotation.
+These ``record`` definitions don't formally exist, they are simply a concise way of expressing the data contained in the annotation.

 ``Documentation``
 ^^^^^^^^^^^^^^^^^